gsdlab/ClaferSMT/README.md

 pip install bintrees (make sure it is installed for the correct version of python).

-Remove the warning messages from bintrees imports.
+Optional: Remove the warning messages from bintrees imports.

-Depending on your version of python, you may need to install lxml for "basestring" to work.